boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    domain.
 This can be due to an NF limitation (no capability to set DSCP), or it might simply depend on the overall slicing deployment model.
-The O-RAN Alliance, for example, defines a phased approach to the slicing, with initial phases utilizing only per slice, but not per 5QI, differentiated treatment in the TN domain (Annex F of {{O-RAN.WG9.XPSAAS}}).
+The O-RAN Alliance, for example, defines a phased approach to the slicing, with initial phases utilizing common, network-wide set of 5QI parameters with mapping to DSCP, while defining possibility of slices separation in  per-VLAN, VLAN+IP or IP base (Annex F of {{O-RAN.WG9.XPSAAS}}).

    Therefore, from QoS perspective, the 5G slicing connectivity realization architecture defines two high-level realization models